K-G Pass, everything you need to know about this famed road

-The Khost-Gardez Pass, frequently abbreviated as the K-G Pass, is a high mountain pass at an elevation of 9,413 ft (2,869 m) above the sea level, located in the Hindukush Mountains, Afghanistan.
+Khost-Gardez Pass is a high mountain pass at an elevation of 2.897m (9,504ft) above the sea level, located on the boundary of Paktia and Khost provinces of Afghanistan.

 Set high at the southern Hindu Kush mountains, the road to the summit, also known as Seti-Kandow Pass and Satukandav Pass, was paved by construction crews as part of the international reconstruction effort in Afghanistan.
 The pass has been in use since antiquity, serving as one of the main routes connecting Kabul to Southern Asia.

 The pass (frequently abbreviated as K-G Pass) is 102km (63 miles) long, running east-west from Khōst (the capital city of Khost Province) to Gardez (the capital of the Paktia Province).